PhilipSCA/philanderson-co-uk/Hannahwords/computing.md

-Encode - sequence of characters into special format Compiler - program that translates a prgram language Tlenet - protocol provides command line ofr communtation
+Encode - sequence of characters into special format Compiler - program that translates a prgram language Tlenet - protocol provides command line ofr communtation Software - set of instructions
+Motherboard - component in a computer
+Computer system - consists of hardware and software Optical drive
+LAN - Local Area Network
+WAN - Wide Area Network
+Star topology - all devices connected to a central switch